Concussion Lawsuit After an Accident in California

 What is a Concussion?

-A concussion is a mild traumatic brain injury (TBI) that results from a bump, jolt, or blow to the head, causing the brain to hit the skull.
+Is a concussion a traumatic brain injury?
+Yes, a concussion is a mild traumatic brain injury (TBI) that results from a bump, jolt, or blow to the head, causing the brain to hit the skull.
 This impact damages brain tissue and tears blood vessels.

 Common Causes of Concussions